isangeeth95/AutomateMcAfee/README.md

 ### Installing

-* Make a directory named **McAfee_Antivirus** as below
+* Make a directory named **McAfee_Antivirus** as below in a server which act as a management server in your infrastructure.
 ```
 $mkdir -p /home/McAfee_Antivirus_san/scripts/McAfee_Antivirus
 ```
-* Download the files to a server which act as a management server in your infrastructure.
+* Download the source files to above location.
 * Below listed commands require sudo privileges to run on a system.
 You may need to add below commands to sudoers file to be executed by the particular user (**sangeeth** user is used to access all servers) with sudo privilages, since the direct root access via SSH is disabled on the system servers.
 ```
-To stop the ENSLTP service, add the following commands to sudoers file:
+Add the following commands to sudoers file in order to be executed as the ENSLTP service stop commands:

 # /opt/McAfee/ens/tp/init/mfetpd-control.sh stop
 # /opt/McAfee/ens/esp/init/mfeespd-control.sh stop

-To start the ENSLTP service, add the following commands to sudoers file:
+Add the following commands to sudoers file in order to be executed as the ENSLTP service start commands:

 # /opt/McAfee/ens/esp/init/mfeespd-control.sh start
 # /opt/McAfee/ens/tp/init/mfetpd-control.sh start